ddaugher/backoffice_docs/source/tiers-pricing.rst

 Limits
 ======

-Gigalixir is designed for Elixir/Phoenix apps and it is common for Elixir/Phoenix apps to have many connections open at a time and to have connections open for long periods of time.
+BackofficeDocs is designed for Elixir/Phoenix apps and it is common for Elixir/Phoenix apps to have many connections open at a time and to have connections open for long periods of time.
 Because of this, we do not limit the number of concurrent connections or the duration of each connection[1][2].

 We also know that Elixir/Phoenix apps are designed to be long-lived and potentially store state in-memory so we do not restart replicas arbitrarily.
 In fact, replicas should not restart at all, unless there is an extenuating circumstance that requires it.
-For apps that require extreme high availability, we suggest that your app be able to handle node restarts just as you would for any app not running on Gigalixir.
+For apps that require extreme high availability, we suggest that your app be able to handle node restarts just as you would for any app not running on BackofficeDocs.

 That said, we do have a number of limits in order to prevent abuse which are listed below.
 If you need to request a higher limit, :ref:`contact us<help>` and we'll do our best to accomodate you.